kangash/JavaScript/README.md

 ---

-## Course 'JS for Beginners'
+## Course 'JavaScript for Beginners'

-The file [course_JS_for_beginners.js](https://github.com/kangash/JavaScript/blob/main/course_JS_for_beginners.js) contains the completed tasks.
+The file [js_for_beginners.js](https://github.com/kangash/JavaScript/blob/main/js_for_beginners.js) contains the completed tasks from the course 'JavaScript for Beginners'.
 The tasks are arranged in order of increasing complexity.

 ---